Fish, squid, octopi, crabs, clams, and lobsters

 MORE ABOUT OUR ANIMALS:

-We have a pair of 14-year-old California sea lions.
-Sushi, a female who was rescued as a young pup from the wild near San Jose, California and LB, her new companion who arrived in March of 2013 from Gulf World in Florida.
+Two 14-year-old California sea lions live at the El Paso Zoo.
+Sushi, a female, was rescued as a young pup from the wild near San Jose, California.
+LB, a male, arrived in March of 2013 from Gulf World in Florida.

 HOW YOU CAN GET INVOLVED IN CONSERVATION EFFORTS: